minio/docs/source/reference/minio-mc/mc-ilm-edit.rst

    limited system resources may delay application of lifecycle management rules.
 See :ref:`minio-lifecycle-management-scanner` for more information.

-.. mc-cmd:: --noncurrentversion-transition-storage-class
+.. mc-cmd:: --noncurrentversion-tier
+   :optional:

-   *Optional* The remote storage tier to which MinIO :ref:`transitions noncurrent objects versions
+   The remote storage tier to which MinIO :ref:`transitions noncurrent objects versions
    <minio-lifecycle-management-tiering>`.
 Specify a remote storage tier created
    by :mc:`mc admin tier`.